 The Department of Environmental Protection requires you to apply for a permit if you meet any one these criteria:

 - The size of the pond is to be greater than 50 acre-feet.
-(Pond volume is measured in acre-feet of water which is 1 foot of water over 1 acre.
+(Pond volume is measured in acre-feet of water, which is 1 foot of water over 1 acre.
 For example, a 2 acre pond 7 feet deep stores 14 acre-feet of water)

 - The height of the dam is greater than 15 feet.
-This is measured from original ground level to the top of dam.
+This is measured from original ground level to the top of the dam.

-- Located in a wetland.
+- The pond will be located in a wetland.

 For more information about pond permits please read:Dam Permits in PA DEP Dredging Info Sheet

-Pond Maintenance: Draining your pond
+Draining your pond:

 Occasionally, it becomes necessary to drain a pond.
 When draining a pond, be aware that a draw-down permit is required by the PA Fish & Boat Commission.
-It is also necessary to minimize erosion and sedimentation when draining a large volume of water.
+It is also necessary to minimize erosion and sedimentation (E&S) when draining a large volume of water.
 Questions regarding E&S controls can be directed to the Berks Conservation District.

 In most instances, dike repair and dredging do not require permitting, unless the pond itself is a permitted structure or should have been a permitted structure when it was built.
 Again, it is necessary to control any erosion or sedimentation that might occur from your activities.